Glitter (soundtrack): Music and lyrics

 To me, Glitter is one of my best albums.
 A lot of people got confused, not knowing whether it was a soundtrack or an album or what.

 — —Carey addressing Glitter in 2001 during promotion for her Greatest Hits album.

-The album begins with a remix of "Loverboy" featuring a sample from Cameo's "Candy", which interpolates its instrumental and its melody into the song's chorus.
-Sarah Rodman from the Boston Herald compared it to Carey's previous lead singles, and described its production as "another in an increasingly long line of glitzy, candy-coated, creatively stunted Carey songs".
-The song's lyrics and vocals were described as "super-sexed" by Sal Cinquemani from Slant Magazine when put into comparison with Carey's previous work.
-The remix featured rap verses from Ludacris, Da Brat, Twenty II and Shawnna.
-This was followed with "Lead the Way", originally conceptualized for Carey's 1997 Butterfly album.
+The album begins with a remix of "Loverboy" featuring a sample from Cameo's "Candy", interpolating its instrumental and melody into the song's chorus.
+Sarah Rodman of the Boston Herald compared it to Carey's previous lead singles, describing its production as "another in an increasingly long line of glitzy, candy-coated, creatively stunted Carey songs".
+Sal Cinquemani of Slant Magazine described the song's lyrics and vocals as "super-sexed" compared to Carey's previous work.
+The remix features rap verses from Ludacris, Da Brat, Twenty II, and Shawnna.
+This is followed by "Lead the Way", originally conceptualized for Carey's 1997 album Butterfly.
 The song was written and produced by Carey and Walter Afanasieff.
-The ballad marked the last song composed by the pair, as they halted work with one another shortly after its completion due to their growing creative differences.
-Recorded in 2000 when Carey began producing Glitter, the song begins with a classic and simple piano introduction with Carey starting the song off with soft and breathy vocals.
-This eventually leads into a vocal climax, in which she belts an 18-second note, the longest from any of her recordings.
-Carey has since called the song one of her "best vocal performances", as well as one of her "favorite songs."
+The ballad marked the last collaboration between the pair, as they ceased working together shortly after its completion due to growing creative differences.
+Recorded in 2000 during the early production of Glitter, the song begins with a classic, simple piano introduction, with Carey delivering soft, breathy vocals.
+This builds to a vocal climax in which she belts an 18-second note, the longest across all of her studio recordings.
+Carey has since cited the track as one of her "best vocal performances" and one of her "favorite songs."